cbernaci/eeg_project/hardware/3_instrumentation_amplifier_test/README.md

 human or PC.
 I also did not simulate frequencies that are within the range of brainwaves.
 Two things then need to be done:

 1. re-run with lower frequency
-2. get op-amps that can use a DC supply voltage that can be supplied by a batter.
+2. get op-amps that can use a DC supply voltage that can be supplied by a battery.